Design prototyping: Making

-One example of this cycle could be the design of a digital interface in the early stages of the process applying paper prototyping.
-In this case, prototyping may seek to explore and evaluate multiple alternatives of ideas with the users as fast and cheap as possible, before investing time to program it.
-Thus, the prototypes will represent the structure of the interface by using simple forms and text to indicate the elements (1).
-A common technique for creating prototypes of digital interfaces would be to sketch wireframes in paper (2).
-The team will meet with a potential user and the wireframes will be presented by the design researcher.
-The user will simulate to click the elements and explain the actions that intends to do while moving to other sheets that represent other screens in the navigation flow (3).
-The feedback gathered will be used to make decisions on the aspects that need to be modified and the layout of the interface will be updated (4).

-Characteristics of prototyping
+Characteristics

 To prepare for prototyping, some aspects need to be decided.
 For this purpose, it is useful to individualise and consider various characteristics that will allow identifying how prototyping should be developed according to the design needs.
 In this regard, the prototyping framework proposed by Blomkvist and Holmid could provide some guidelines.
 As a result of a literature review, they identify a set of characteristics which are:

 Position in the process

 Whilst for some scholars prototyping was happening in a particular stage of the design process, the importance of prototyping has been gaining relevance as a continuous activity since the early stages of the process.
-Considering in which moment of the process prototyping is going to be developed will guide decisions on its purpose and further characteristics of prototyping.

 Purpose

 Prototyping can be developed according to different aims of the design process that influence decisions such as what variables of the prototype are going to be examined and who is going to be involved in the testing session.
 For example, in the early stages of the process, the need could be to explore various ideas within the design team and prototypes may be created fast and with little resources, while at the end of the process the functionality of the solution may be evaluated with future users so the prototype would largely resemble its final version.

 Some of the purposes of prototyping identified by different authors are: